SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 * Donut Chart Visualization: The side panels now feature donut charts for each country, breaking down the contributing happiness factors visually.
 Each donut chart displays the influence of GDP, Social Support, Life Expectancy, Freedom, Generosity, and Perceptions of Corruption, providing a quick overview of the social and economic factors shaping each country's happiness score.

 * Visual Comparison: The side panels allow for a quick comparison between the happiest and least happy countries, showing distinct economic and social contrasts that influence happiness.
 The donut charts offer an at-a-glance understanding of how each factor contributes to a country's overall happiness.

+* Legend and Circle Interaction: The newly added legend categorizes countries based on happiness score ranges.
+By selecting a category, only the countries within the chosen range remain highlighted, enhancing focus on specific happiness levels across the world.
+This feature allows for easy comparison of countries within a similar happiness bracket and helps reveal regional trends within each score range.

 ## Usage
 * Rotate the map by dragging to view different regions.